 What about my family?

 They want me to get healthy again and begin taking their care as soon as possible.
-But I am in no state of doing that.
+But I am in no state to do that.
 What shall I do now?
 How can I make my family unhappy?
-Some of them have planned vacations; some have to buy other expensive gadgets.
-If I stay in the hospital, who will pay for all those expenses?
-So I try going back to work and make money.
+Some have planned vacations; some have to buy other expensive gadgets.
+Who will pay for all those expenses if I stay in the hospital?
+So I try going back to work and making money.

 But I am so weak and hurt that I cannot work.

-My boss feels that he will be delighted by removing me from the job.
+My boss feels he will be delighted to remove me from the job.
 I accept that without protest.
 Protesting may make him unhappy.
-I walk out on the road and am very happy to be killed by a drunk driver on the road.
+I walk out on the road and am very happy to be killed by a drunk driver.

 My family thinks that I cheated on them by not getting treated properly.

-The boss thinks that I left a critical position that is now difficult to fill.
+The boss thinks I left a critical position that is now difficult to fill.

-The drunk driver thinks that I intentionally came across the car and got hit.
+The drunk driver thinks I intentionally came across the car and got hit.

 Should someone happily surrender to a rapist to make him happy?